 There’s a vast difference between traditional marketing and growth marketing: Growth marketing cares about all aspects of the entire customer journey.
 Growth marketing makes the most out of every point of contact.
 This could mean a social media post or a marketing email — every marketing tactic along the entire funnel is tied to the end goal of conversion.

-When you focus on all the touchpoints along your marketing funnel, you can optimize each according to the target audience.
+When you focus on all the touchpoints along your full funnel marketing, you can optimize each according to the target audience.

 Repurpose Your Content